KinectToVR/plugin_Relay/README.md

 ## **Overview**
 This repo is a pure implementation of the `ITrackingDevice` interface,
-providing Amethyst support for the Xbox One Kinect, as a fake device.
+providing Amethyst support for the Tracking Relay to forward tracking data.
-Both the handler and the plugin itself ([available here](https://github.com/KimihikoAkayasaki/plugin_Relay/tree/main/plugin_Relay)) are written in C#
+Both the handler and the plugin itself ([available here](https://github.com/KinectToVR/plugin_Relay/tree/main/plugin_Relay)) are written in C#

 ## **Downloads**
-You're going to find built plugins in [repo Releases](https://github.com/KimihikoAkayasaki/plugin_Relay/releases/latest).
+You're going to find built plugins in [repo Releases](https://github.com/KinectToVR/plugin_Relay/releases/latest).

 ## **Build & Deploy**
-Both build and deployment instructions [are available here](https://github.com/KimihikoAkayasaki/plugin_Relay/blob/main/.github/workflows/build.yml).
+Both build and deployment instructions [are available here](https://github.com/KinectToVR/plugin_Relay/blob/main/.github/workflows/build.yml).
  - Open in Visual Studio and publish using the prepared publish profile
    (`plugin_Relay` → `Publish` → `Publish` → `Open folder`)
  - Copy the published plugin to the `plugins` folder of your local Amethyst installation